Rhode Island Plumbers and Mechanical Permit Bond: A Comprehensive Guide

 How Much Does the Rhode Island Plumber and Mechanical Permit Bond Cost?

-The $3,000 Rhode Island Plumber and Mechanical Permit bond costs just $100 per year.
+The $3,000 Rhode Island Plumber and Mechanical Permit bond costs just $100 per year or $10 per month.

 How Does Rhode Island Define “Plumber”?

-To paraphrase Rhode Island General Law 5-20-3, a plumber is any individual or business entity who installs, maintains, or repairs plumbing fixtures as an independent business.
+To paraphrase Rhode Island General Law 5-20-3, a plumber is any individual or business entity that installs, maintains, or repairs plumbing fixtures as an independent business.

 How Do Plumbers and Mechanical Contractors Apply for a Permit in Rhode Island?